csieber/hvbench-tutorial/tutorials/Tutorial2.md

 ## Use netdata-plugin to visualize hvbench and hvmonitor output

-We can now use netdata-plugin to create charts for the CPU utilization of hvmonitor, Number of tenants in the current study and Total numeber of Messages per tenant.
+We can now use netdata-plugin to create charts for the CPU utilization of hvmonitor, number of tenants in the current study and total number of messages per tenant.

 ssh into the hvbench-ctrl machine and perform the following steps: